by Scott Mehl © Unofficial Royalty 2015

 In 1901, the new King Edward VII brought much of the pageantry and tradition back to the ceremony.
 One of the most significant changes took place on the dais itself.
 Previously, a single throne for Queen Victoria had stood surrounded by an iron railing.
 King Edward VII had the railing removed, and had a second throne (just slightly smaller) placed immediately to the left of his own.
 Thus began the tradition of the Consort sitting beside the Sovereign.

 King Edward VIII only attended once during his brief reign in 1936.
-Not having been crowned, he did not wear the Imperial State Crown with his Robe of State.
+Since he had not been crowned, he did not wear the Imperial State Crown with his Robe of State.
 (He would abdicate just weeks later.)
 Queen Elizabeth II also opened Parliament for the first time before being crowned and wore the George IV State Diadem.
 Since 1953, she wore the Imperial State Crown and attended every year other than 1959 and 1963 – when she was pregnant with Prince Andrew and Prince Edward- and 2022 when she was in ill health.

 Searching of the Cellars

 The pageantry of the day begins with the searching of the cellars.
-In 1605, a group of English Catholics attempted to blow up Parliament with the goal of killing the Protestant King James I and placing his daughter Elizabeth on the throne.
+In 1605, a group of English Catholics attempted to blow up Parliament to kill the Protestant King James I and place his daughter Elizabeth on the throne.
 This became known as the Gunpowder Plot.
-Having been warned of the plot, the Yeoman of the Guard (the Sovereign’s bodyguard) searched the cellars at Westminster and found Guy Fawkes guarding 36 barrels of gunpowder – more than enough to destroy the entire building and everyone in it.
+Having been warned of the plot, the Yeoman of the Guard (the Sovereign’s bodyguard) searched the cellars at Westminster and found Guy Fawkes guarding 36 barrels of gunpowder, more than enough to destroy the entire building and everyone in it.
 Since then, the Yeomen of the Guard have searched the cellars before every opening of Parliament.
 Of course, today it is merely part of the pageantry.
 The building and grounds are fully searched by police and security officers, but officially, it is the Yeomen of the Guard who ensure that the Palace of Westminster is secured before the Sovereign’s arrival.

 In the meantime, the two houses of Parliament assemble in their respective chambers.
 Members of the House of Lords are in their robes and finery, with many of their wives, and other peers in attendance.
 Also seated in the House of Lords are members of the diplomatic corps and senior members of the judiciary.
 Until the 1999 House of Lords Act, other members of the Royal Family who were peers and peeresses often attended.